 What really makes you happy?
 Often, many of the things we say we want or need to experience contentment have a financial cost.
 Would the acquisition of a larger home, a more expensive car, or another designer handbag really make you satisfied, or would it merely fill the void for a brief time?
 The genuinely significant parts of life: health, friendship, love, creativity, and laughter—the ones without monetary costs, are what truly matter.
 Sure, we can spend money on the things and experiences that bring us joy, but, for the most part, we shouldn’t have to “buy” them.
 Too often, we forget the value of making the most of what we do have.

 Of course, sometimes, the “grass is greener.”
 If you’re in a relationship, job, or situation where you’re disrespected, unfulfilled, or unvalued, it may be time to reinvent your life by stepping out of the safety of the grass you’re standing on and moving to the other side.
 But, remember, there aren’t just two sides: “their awesome green grass” and “my, not so great grass;” there’s a myriad of alternatives between the two.

-We can continually evolve and recreate ourselves on this journey we call life.
-In this odyssey, as we grow and learn about who we really are, we can choose to nurture greener grass and we can choose to put on a new pair of rose-colored glasses.
-We can choose to walk a path where we’ve learned how to fertilize what we have, throw away glasses that don’t help up see clearly, and CREATE the life we want to live.
+Continually evolve and recreate yourself on this journey called life.
+In this odyssey, as you grow and learn who you really are, choose to nurture greener grass.
+Put on a pair of rose-colored glasses, walk a path that you’ve learned how to fertilize, throw away glasses that no longer serve you, and intentionally create the life you want to live.